 The COVID-19 pandemic is escalating at unprecedented speed, constantly putting pressure on all industries struggling to get business back on track.
-In healthcare, the main priority has been to prevent the spread of the virus and protect the general health of populations worldwide.
+In healthcare, the main priority has been to prevent the spread of the virus and protect the general Healthcare Industry of populations worldwide.
 Now, more than ever, there’s a dire necessity to leverage new technology to help contain the pandemic.

-How advanced technology can disrupt healthcare
+How advanced Healthcare Industry technology can disrupt

-- Virtual workforce validation and the implementation of end-user devices, remote networks, operational support and collaboration tools
+- Virtual workforce validation and the implementation of end-user devices, remote networks, operational support, and collaboration tools

 - Cloud acceleration via automation, agile architectures, and alternative sourcing solutions capable to meet demand

-- Advanced security able to create flexible processes and solutions that can adapt to unforeseen changes in times of crisis
+- Advanced security is able to create flexible processes and solutions that can adapt to unforeseen changes in times of crisis

-- Agility and speed to activate organizations via data analytics and gaining enough insight understand critical impacts and take immediate action
+- Agility and speed to activate organizations via data analytics and gaining enough insight to understand critical impacts and take immediate action

 - Fast validation of remote diagnostics systems, virtual care delivery, and telemedicine